-Most new home builders and apartment developers will allow a little to a lot of customisation.
+Most new home builders and apartment developers will allow a little to a lot of customization.
 Apartments builders will allow you to choose colours, materials and in some cases appliances.

-New home builders typically allow all that plus the ability to customise designs, move walls, extend rooms and even increase ceiling height or roof pitch.
-Want to add a butler’s pantry and have the money to pay for it - no problems!
+New home builders typically allow all that plus the ability to customize designs, move walls, extend rooms and even increase ceiling height or roof pitch.
+Want to add a butler’s pantry and have the money to pay for it? - no problems!

 With established homes you get none of that BUT you do get to walk through the home before you buy it.
 If the builder doesn’t have that design on display you will need to use your imagination.